Gregory Lee Johnson

-Gregory Lee "Joey" Johnson (born 1956) is an American political activist affiliated with the Revolutionary Communist Party USA.
-His burning of the flag of the United States in a political demonstration during the 1984 Republican National Convention in Dallas, Texas, in violation of a Texas law prohibiting flag desecration, led to his role as defendant in the landmark United States Supreme Court case Texas v.
+Gregory Lee "Joey" Johnson (born 1956) is an American political activist, known for his advocacy of flag desecration.
+His burning of the flag of the United States in a political demonstration during the 1984 Republican National Convention in Dallas, Texas led to his role as defendant in the landmark United States Supreme Court case Texas v.
 Johnson (1989).

 Early life, military service and early activism

 Johnson was born in Richmond, Indiana.
 His father spent several years of Gregory's childhood in prison.
 His mother, Sally, was a supporter of the civil rights movement who married a staff sergeant in the United States Army.
 Johnson grew up in a racially mixed, low-income neighborhood of Richmond.
 In 1969, he moved with his family to an American military base in West Germany, where he was influenced by growing opposition to the Vietnam War among Vietnam War draftees.

 His family returned to the United States in 1971.
 In 1973, he dropped out of high school and joined the United States Merchant Marine, which took him to Panama and Mexico, where he observed American sociopolitical and economic influence.
 After moving to Tampa, Florida in 1976, he joined the Revolutionary Communist Youth Brigade, the youth arm of the Revolutionary Communist Party, USA.

 At the time of his arrest for flag desecration in Dallas, Johnson was a resident of Atlanta, Georgia, and had traveled to Dallas to protest at the 1984 Republican National Convention.